These survival snare traps will help you hunt for food and set up your own perimeter defense in the wild!

 Snare Trap Field Guides

-Be very cautious with these survival snare traps, and use them only in a survival situation.
+Be very cautious about these survival snare traps, and use them only in a survival situation.
 Snare traps aren’t just useful in keeping your property safe from critters and intruders.
 In a survival situation, snares and traps like these might be all that stands between you and starvation.
 That’s why you need to know how to “Trap For Your Life.”
 For more information on snare traps and how and when to use them, check out the following:

-Tracker’s Field Guide: A Comprehensive Manual For Animal Tracking
+Tracker’s Field Guide: A Comprehensive Manual for Animal Tracking

 Check out this tracking guide for training from tracking expert Jim Lowery.
 He shares illustrations, track measurements, a glossary of tracking terms and more from his intensive research experience.

 Mammal Tracks & Sign: A Guide to North American Species

 This guide shares all you need to know about tracking mammals to find the best location for your snare traps.
 From anecdotes to track and trail illustrations, you’ll be prepared to head out on your own to track mammals in North America.